streathamchess/streathamchess.github.io/about/venues.md

 which our regulars are usually able to offer lifts.

 The club is also
-affiliated to the Surrey County Chess Association which offers members opporunites to play in inter-county matches.
+affiliated to the Surrey County Chess Association which offers members opportunites to play in inter-county matches.

 The club usually holds a small number of internal competitions over the course of the year.
-They are typical in rapid or blitz formats and open to members and friends of the club.
+They are typically in rapid or blitz formats and open to members and friends of the club.

 <div class="clearfix"></div>